-9. What is the position as regards Bareboat and Time-Chartered vessels?
+9. What is the position as regards bareboat and time-chartered vessels?

-A bareboat-chartered ship may be arrested for a claim for which the bareboat charterer is contractually liable.
+A bareboat chartered ship may be arrested for a claim for which the bareboat charterer is contractually liable.
 Time chartered vessels cannot be arrested for claims of this nature, but where a time charterer owns a vessel, any vessel owned by the time charterer may be arrested for a claim under the charterparty.

-Lewis Moore qualified as a solicitor in 1976.
-Lewis Moore joined Hill Dickinson in 2017.
+\Lewis Moore qualified as a solicitor in 1976.
+Lewis Moore joined Tony Swinnerton in partnership in 2001.
+They practice as Swinnerton Moore LLP

 Lewis Moore acts for clients in relation to contentious and non-contentious work, joint venture disputes, commodity sale and purchase, ship sale and purchase and charterparties and is a CEDR Accredited Mediator.

 He acted for the successful charterers in The Achilleas [2007] 1 Lloyd's Rep 19 a House of Lords decision regarding damages for late redelivery and for the successful appellants in Star Reefers Pool Inc. v.
 JFC Group [2011] EWCA, a Court of Appeal decision on anti-suit injunctions.

-SHIP ARREST IN ENGLAND & WALES (QUESTIONS 10 TO 26)
+SHIP ARREST IN ENGLAND & WALES (Questions 10 to 26)

-By Russell Kelly
+By Russell Kelly\

 LA MARINE, LESTER ALDRIDGE LLP

 Russell.Kelly@LA-law.com

 www.la-marine.co.uk

 Alleyn House, Carlton Crescent,

 SO15 2EU Southampton, United Kingdom

-Tel: +44 (0) 2380 827415 Fax: +44 (0) 2380 827452
+Tel: +44 (0) 2380 827415

+Fax: +44 (0) 2380 827452